grafana/alloy/docs/sources/get-started/modules.md

 If an import namespace matches the name of a built-in component namespace, such as `prometheus`, the built-in namespace is hidden from the importing module, and only components defined in the imported module may be used.

 {{< admonition type="warning" >}}
-If you choose a label that corresponds to an existing component for an `import` or a `declare` block, the component will be shadowed and you won't be able to use it in your configuration.
+If you choose a label that corresponds to an existing component for an `import` or a `declare` block, the component is shadowed and you won't be able to use it in your configuration.
 For example, if you use the label `import.file "mimir"`, you won't be able to use the existing components that start with `mimir` such as `mimir.rules.kubernetes` because it refers to the module imported via the `import` block.
 {{< /admonition >}}